chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 One: (executives may think) international audiences have no interest to care for a Southeast Asian story (SEA is such a small market for an international *Disney* movie); let alone Disney+ was ironically not yet available/accessible in many countries in Southeast Asia at the time.
 So to *attract* more viewership, they mold it to be more *relatable* ("Westerners won't know what *laksa* is, just call it stew!"), which means to expand the cultural umbrella (globalization and generalization).

-And the second, more egregious, but less conniving reason could be that everyone in production just comes from a Western context.
+And the second, more egregious—but less conniving—reason could be that everyone in production just comes from a Western context.
 Look at [Raya and the Last Dragon (2021) - Full Cast & Crew - IMDb](https://www.imdb.com/title/tt5109280/fullcredits).
-The directors, writers, cast.
+The directors, writers, cast, crew.
 Most of them don't have a Southeast Asian heritage.
-The few who do, have basically lived in white America all their lives, and are more American than Southeast Asian.
-Actually, practically all these people would say that their primary identity is American.
+The few who do, have basically lived in white America all their lives, and are *more American than Southeast Asian*.
+Actually, **practically all these people would say that their primary identity is American**.
 And I would wager that for the overwhelming majority of the production team.

 Nobody from production really lived in Southeast Asia.
-These people's culture isn't shaped by 2-hour flooded traffic jams or surveying fabrics and unhealthy snacks in crowded night street markets.
+These people's culture weren't shaped by 2-hour flooded traffic jams or surveying fabrics and unhealthy snacks in crowded night street markets.

-It's just that they marketed and branded this movie's identity, even in-universe, as Southeast Asian. **But then they show things that are not characteristically Southeast Asian, and then label it as Southeast Asian to the world.**
+It's just that they marketed and branded this movie's identity, even in-universe, as Southeast Asian. **But then they show things that are not characteristically Southeast Asian, and then label it as Southeast Asian to the world.** Not that a Western chef can't make an amazing Eastern dish (peep: ATLA); but that the dish is branded as "Southeast Asian" on the menu, while the dish is basically a sloppy Joe burger.

 I get why cultural authenticity is so important now.
 'Cause it's *almost* as if they're saying (even if not on purpose), "Hey, *this* is what your culture looks like to us, this is how the rest of world will perceive it.
 If your life doesn't look like this, maybe you're not doing it right.
 Maybe you're invalid to associate with the Southeast Asian identity."

-I've never paid a second thought to cultural considerations in story.
+I've never paid a second thought to the cultural aspect of a story.
 They were always a means to an end, malleable to whatever the story needs it to be.
 But now I understand that story breathes through culture.
 And that nailing the culture aspect can beautifully define the physical shape of story.

 It's just like caring enough to learn how to speak someone's native language fluently, and instead of talking into their ears, you get to speak directly with their heart.